Search

 Should You Use The Story Method?

-That said, a close parallel is the use of video games.
-I’ve used Donkey Kong and have heard of people using the Legend of Zelda, Skyrim, and all kinds of fantasy locations to help them learn faster and remember more.
+You might also like to consider a close parallel to the story method: the use of video games.
+This approach involves using virtual Memory Palaces.
+I’ve used Donkey Kong and have heard of people basing their Memory Palaces on games like The Legend of Zelda, Skyrim, and all kinds of fantasy locations to help them learn faster and remember more.

-At the end of the day, it’s up to you to learn and practice the techniques.
-I hope exploring the core technique and some variations has helped you out.
+At the end of the day, those are all great Memory Palace exercises.
+But it’s up to you to learn and practice the techniques so you’re aware of which exact approaches work best for you.
+I hope exploring the story method and some of the variations I’ve discovered has helped you out with that process.

 Need more help?
 Grab my FREE Memory Improvement Course here: